 Redevelopment of Ashton Gate Stadium including the design, construction and fit-out of the new Wedlock and Williams Stands and extensive conversion works to the Dolman Stand and concourse.

-The first phase included the demolition of the existing 100 year-old Wedlock Stand and construction of a new stand, which also housed conference facilities, administration offices, cafes and shops.
+The first phase included the demolition of the existing one hundred year-old Wedlock Stand, and construction of a new stand, which also housed conference facilities, administration offices, cafes and shops.